rstadev/9-ReadMe-Generator/Develop/GeneratedReadMe.md

   ## Contributing

-  To contribute, contact me using github.
   <br>

   ## Tests
-  N/A

   <br>

   ## ContactMe
-  Message me on Github at https://github.com/rstadev
+  Message me on Github at https://github.com/rstade
   <br>
   or email me at
   <br>